Sannis/node-mysql-libmysqlclient/README.markdown

 Dependencies
 ------------

-This module tested with Node.js stable versions 0.4.12 and 0.6.12, and with unstable 0.7.6.

-To build it you must install libmysqlclient library and development files for it.
+To build this module you must install libmysqlclient library and development files for it.
-Node-waf use mysql_config to determine the paths to the library and header files.
+`mysql_config` is used to determine the paths to the library and header files.
-To install these dependencies, you can use the console.
+To install these dependencies, you can use the command shell.

 For CentOS: